Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 For example, a number of studies show that exercise (either cardio or weight training) can benefit fatty liver disease independent of changes in BMI.
 Other studies show that BMI negatively affects liver health, and so does alcohol consumption, but the combination of having both an overweight BMI and being a heavy drinker creates not only an “additive” negative effect in liver health, but a “multiplicative” one due to negative “interaction”.
 I.e., it’s really bad to be an overweight drinker—you should really pick one or the other in order to significantly reduce your risk factors.
 (Obviously, being neither is better… but people ultimately have a free choice in what activities are worth the risk for them.
 The bigger problem is people not knowing the risks they’re engaging in.
 Knowledge is power when it comes to living a long, healthy, and happy life.)

-This then begs the question… if liver disease isn’t as simple as individualized activities and their affect on liver health, how do we give people (especially drinkers) a sense of how the collective of their activities affect their liver health?
+This then begs the question… if liver disease isn’t as simple as individualized activities and their effect on liver health, how do we give people (especially drinkers) a sense of how the collective of their activities affect their liver health?
 That’s one of the core purposes of the Liver Habits Score.

 We know that i) an overweight BMI + heavy drinking creates a negative interaction.
 We know that ii) exercise helps fatty liver disease independent of BMI reduction.
 And we also know that iii) in animal studies, the consumption of fructose and alcohol together is worse than either one or the other.
 We don’t however know how the interaction of i), ii), and iii) all interact.
 However, one could make a fair assumption that i) alcohol + overweight BMI, ii) lack of exercise, and iii) chronic intake of alcohol and fructose would all together be very bad for liver health, regardless of the interaction that they may have.
 And the Liver Health Score works to show the public this in its results.

 And finally, it should be worth noting that the Liver Habits Score is like a beaver dam: never finished.
 As the academic literature around liver health progresses, so will our Liver Habits Score.
-Furthermore, as as our research of the literature increases, so will the way our Liver Habits Score is performed and presented.
-One clear example of this is how we only currently have 10 categories… but one of which that is not yet included is smoking, which has significant evidence for also being a risk factor for liver disease.
-It’s intended that categories and their weighting (and corresponding rating) will be altered over time as knowledge about liver health increase.
+Furthermore, as our research of the literature increases, so will the way our Liver Habits Score is performed and presented.
+One clear example of this is how we only currently have 10 categories… but one which is not yet included is smoking, which has significant evidence for also being a risk factor for liver disease.
+It’s intended that categories and their weighting (and corresponding rating) will be altered over time as knowledge about liver health increases.

 When we were making the Liver Habits Score and casting a vision internally for its future we were inspired heavily by tools such as Weight Watchers (WW) and Noom.
 Both WW and Noom are systems designed to get people on track for eating healthier and losing weight.